ggivingg/vaults/brainGame/Reference Notes/Ju-Jitsu Collar Sleeve Mikey.md

 If Mikey could only play two guards it would be closed guard/double sleeve and collar-sleeve

+### Goal

+* The goal of collar sleeve is to remove their elbow from their body.
+* Then we fit our body into the space between their elbow and their body.
 ### Collar Sleeve Outside Control (Partner on Knees)

-* The collar grip is always on the collar bone
+* The collar grip is always on the collar bone.
+* The collar grip is a U grip.
+* The sleeve grip is also a U grip.
 * The collar sleeve is about getting one side towards you.
 * the goal of guard is to establish as many frames as possible
 * collar-sleeve makes it easier to establish four frames of the fort